Document Type : Review

 -1.228478

-According to the findings, it can be concluded that for one percent change in the economic policy uncertainty index, the variable of oil price will change by 0.35 percent.
+According to the findings, it can be concluded that for a one percent change in the economic policy uncertainty index, the variable of oil price will change by 0.35 percent.
 For one unit change in the oil price expectations index, oil prices increase by 42%.
-Real interest rate with a period of 0.03 percent reduces the real price of OPEC oil; For one unit change in the oil rent index, OPEC oil price increases by 2 percent, the value added of the industrial sector with a lag increases to the rate of 1.6 percent of the price of oil; the index of alternative and new energies with a lag leads to a decrease in oil prices by 12 percent.
+The real interest rate with a period of 0.03 percent reduces the real price of OPEC oil; For one unit change in the oil rent index, OPEC oil price increases by 2 percent, and the value added of the industrial sector with a lag increases to the rate of 1.6 percent of the price of oil; the index of alternative and new energies with a lag leads to a decrease in oil prices by 12 percent.

 CONCLUSION

 The present study aims to investigate the effect of economic policy uncertainty on oil prices in selected OPEC countries.
-In determining the price of oil, fundamental factors including factors related to oil supply and demand and non-fundamental factors including financial market conditions, speculation and geopolitics are effective.
-Given that the countries under study are selected from OPEC and the production and sales quotas are determined by OPEC, factors such as the value added of the industrial sector in each country, alternative energy sources, oil rents and oil price expectations are among the fundamental factors and the US Federal Reserve real interest rate and economic policy uncertainty are among the non-fundamental factors.
-Estimation of the model by nonparametric method shows that renewable energy has the greatest effect on oil prices, so that as the quota of renewable energy in energy supply increases, OPEC oil prices will fall due to declining demand.
+In determining the price of oil, fundamental factors including factors related to oil supply and demand, and non-fundamental factors including financial market conditions, speculation, and geopolitics are effective.
+Given that the countries under study are selected from OPEC and the production and sales quotas are determined by OPEC, factors such as the value added of the industrial sector in each country, alternative energy sources, oil rents, and oil price expectations are among the fundamental factors and the US Federal Reserve real interest rate and economic policy uncertainty are among the non-fundamental factors.
+Estimation of the model by nonparametric method shows that renewable energy has the greatest effect on oil prices so as the quota of renewable energy in the energy supply increases, OPEC oil prices will fall due to declining demand.
 The added value of the industrial sector has a positive and significant effect on oil prices.
-Because with the increase of industrial activities, the demand for oil has increased and this will lead to an increase in oil prices.
+Because of the increase in industrial activities, the oil demand has increased and this will lead to an increase in oil prices.
 Oil rents have a positive and significant effect on oil prices as the difference between income from oil sales and oil extraction costs.
-Considering that the income from oil sales due to the determination of oil production and sales quotas as well as oil prices in OPEC member countries, by reducing oil extraction costs, in fact, the profitability of the oil industry has increased and through increasing oil speculation, its prices increases.
+Considering that the income from oil sales is due to the determination of oil production and sales quotas as well as oil prices in OPEC member countries, by reducing oil extraction costs the profitability of the oil industry has increased, and through increasing oil speculation, its prices increase.
 Oil price expectations, like market expectations for any commodity, affect prices.
 Expectations of rising oil prices will lead to higher oil prices due to increased precautionary oil demand.
-According to the research findings, an increase in the Federal Reserve real interest rate will lead to a decrease in oil prices.
+According to the research findings, an increase in the Federal Reserve's real interest rate will lead to a decrease in oil prices.
 On the one hand, raising interest rates increases the cost of maintaining oil on board, and on the other hand, it reduces the net present value of future profits, thus increasing oil supply.
-Rising interest rates on the Federal Reserve will reduce the price of savings bonds, treasury bills and stocks.
+Rising interest rates on the Federal Reserve will reduce the price of savings bonds, treasury bills, and stocks.
 Thus, the profitability of speculative activities in the savings bond market leads to the transfer of cash flow from commodity exchanges such as oil and its derivatives and agricultural products to the savings bond and treasury markets.
 As a result, oil prices fall.
 The emergence and spread of economic policy uncertainty will lead to higher oil prices.
 Since oil has assets in addition to physical and commodity aspects, with the increase of economic policy uncertainty, the possibility of restricting the future supply of oil, as well as increasing precautionary demand and speculation of oil, increases the price of oil.
 Therefore, the unique situation of OPEC member countries means that the uncertainty of global economic policies is not the most important factor affecting oil prices, and the development of alternative energies has a much greater effect on oil prices, and this necessitates a change in policy and precise planning in oil-rich countries to use alternative energies and produce oil products instead of selling crude.
-Although the general policies of the system in the field of energy, the diversity of energy resources and the replacement of exports of oil and gas and petrochemical products with exporting crude oil and natural gas have been emphasized, but despite the development of a national energy strategy document in the country, operational and monitoring of its realization should be prepared in a suitable time horizon.
+Although the general policies of the system in the field of energy, the diversity of energy resources, and the replacement of exports of oil and gas and petrochemical products with exporting crude oil and natural gas have been emphasized, despite the development of a national energy strategy document in the country, operational and monitoring of its realization should be prepared in a suitable time horizon.

 [1] https://www.opec.org/opec_web/en/